This post may contain affiliate links. Please see our disclosure policy.

-There is something about a slice of Jamaica Ginger Cake that just soothes the soul.
-The warming blend of spices and sweet molasses flavour is just too good to resist!
-That is before you even think about that incredibly moist, melt-in-the-mouth sticky texture.
-I am dreaming of it as I write…
+There is something about a slice of Jamaican Ginger Cake that I just love.
+The warming blend of spices and sweet molasses flavour is such a perfect combination.
+Coupled with that incredibly moist, melt-in-the-mouth sticky texture, it’s a perfect slice of cake in my opinion.

-One of the (many) things I love about Jamaica Ginger Cake is how simple it is to make.
-In fact, it is one of my favourite recipes when I want to enjoy a spot of easy baking on a chilly autumn/winter afternoon.
+One of the (many) things I love about Jamaican Ginger Cake is how simple it is to make.
+It is one of my favourite recipes for the colder months as the spices make it so cosy and comforting.
 It uses just one saucepan and one mixing bowl so has minimal washing up.
-Actually, sometimes I use a large saucepan for the melting and mix everything in there once it has cooled a little!
-How’s that for fuss-free easy baking?
+Actually, sometimes I use a large saucepan for the melting and mix everything in there to save on washing up.
+This post will show you exactly what to do to make the perfect Jamaican ginger cake.

 - It is super simple to make.
 The perfect easy baking recipe.